elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 ### Expectations-Augmented Phillips Curve

 - When the expected inflation increases, the curve shifts to the right (higher unemployment rate for the same inflation rate)
-- When the natural rate of unemployment changes, the curve shifts to the right
+- When the natural rate of unemployment increases, the curve shifts to the right
 - For adverse supply shocks, classical blames the increase in natural unemployment to higher levels of mismatch between workers and jobs whereas keynesian blames it on higher than ideal real wage.
   - classical: high energy costs transfers jobs from the energy users to energy providers (makes sense)
   - Phillips curve moves up and to the right
+- Beneficial supply shock leads to the curve moving down and left

 ### Policies and the Phillips Curve